FAI Cup: Eligibility

-40 clubs compete in the FAI Cup.
+44 clubs compete in the FAI Cup – 20 League of Ireland teams and 24 non-league teams.
 All clubs in the League of Ireland are automatically eligible.
-Clubs from Level 3–7 (non-league football) are also eligible provided they qualify from either the FAI Intermediate Cup or FAI Junior Cup competitions in the current season.
+Clubs from non-league football (levels 3 and below on the Republic of Ireland league system) are also eligible provided they qualify from either the FAI Intermediate Cup or FAI Junior Cup competitions held earlier in the season.
 All participating clubs must also have a stadium suitable for the competition.